 There was an error with your log in

 Iceland feels like it was crafted by hikers for hikers.
 The island hosts nearly 500 hiking trails sprawling across three national parks and countless well-preserved nature reserves.
 Its legendary hikes such as the Golden Circle and the Laugavegur Trail take travelers across ice-riddled obsidian beaches, breathtaking volcanic valleys, and endless glacial expanses.
 The trails are well-routed and well-maintained, the huts are comfortable, and when your feet start hurting from all the hiking, just dip them in one of the countless warm geothermal pools.
 Join a group of women hiking enthusiasts and form new friendships as you hike through world-class landscapes straight out of a fantasy movie!
-Find out more about hiking Laugavegur—one of the best hiking trails in Iceland that you will discover on this trip—from your guide and founder of Viking Women, Saga Líf.
+Find out more about hiking Laugavegur—one of the best hiking trails in Iceland that you will discover on this trip—from your local guide, Saga Líf.

 Get webinar in your inbox